Dronecode/camera-manager/README.md

 VLC will start streaming your video.

+## Configuration files

+It's possible to use a .conf file to set custom options for Camera Streaming Daemon.
+By default, csd looks for  a file /etc/csd/main.conf.
+File location can be overriden via CSD_CONF_FILE  environment variable, or via -c switch when running csd.
+An example of conf file can be found on [samples/config.sample](https://github.com/01org/camera-streaming-daemon/blob/master/samples/config.sample)

+### Conf dirs

+Besides default conf file, it's also possible to use a directory in where to put some extra configuration files.
+Files on such directory will be read in alphabetical order, and can add or override configurations found on previous files.

+By default, /etc/csd/config.d is the directory, but it can be overriden via CSD_CONF_DIR environment variable, or via -d switch when running csd.

 ## Contributing

 Pull-requests are accepted on GitHub.
 Make sure to check coding style with the